The Evening Sky in May

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

 The Milky Way is brightest in the southeast toward Scorpius and Sagittarius.
-In a dark sky it can be traced up past the Pointers and Crux and fading toward Sirius.
+In a dark sky it can be traced up past the Pointers and Crux, fading toward Sirius.
 The Milky Way is our edgewise view of the galaxy, the pancake of billions of stars of which the sun is just one.
-The thick hub of the galaxy, 30 000 light years away, is in Sagittarius.
+The thick hub of the galaxy, 27 000 light-years away, is in Sagittarius.
 The nearby outer edge is by Orion where the Milky Way is faintest.
 A scan along the Milky Way with binoculars shows many clusters of stars and some glowing gas clouds, particularly in Carina and Scorpius.

 The Clouds of Magellan, LMC and SMC, are midway down the southern sky, easily seen by eye on a dark moonless night.
-They are small galaxies compared to our Milky Way Galaxy.
-The Large Magellanic Cloud is 160 000 light years away and the Small Cloud is 200 000 light years away.
+They are small galaxies.
+The Large Magellanic Cloud is 160 000 light-years away and the Small Cloud is around 200 000 light-years away.
+They are much smaller than our Milky Way Galaxy but there are many billions of stars in each.

-*A light year (l.y.)is the distance that light travels in one year: nearly 10 million million km or 10^13 km.
+*A light-year (l.y.)is the distance that light travels in one year: nearly 10 million million km.
 Sunlight takes eight minutes to get here; moonlight about one second.
 Sunlight reaches Neptune, the outermost major planet, in four hours.
-It takes four years to reach the nearest star, Alpha Centauri.
+It takes sunlight four years to reach the nearest star, Alpha Centauri.

 Notes by Alan Gilmore,